 - On our field tree nursery sites, we keep paths and headlands to grass to increase the CO2 lock up (a carbon sink), as well as improving soil stability.

-- We are adding additional recycling streams to reduce waste that goes to landfill (see waste management above)
+- We are adding additional recycling stream to reduce waste that goes to landfill (see waste management above).

 - We replaced the oil-fired boiler with reverse recycle electric heating and cooling at Hillier Garden Centre Newbury.
-The addition of solar panels will allow this to be powered by renewable energy
+The addition of solar panels will allow renewable energy to power this.

-- We are upgrading 90% of the roofing at Hillier Garden Centre Three Legged Cross with 100mm thick insulated panels, which will vastly improve the amount of energy required to heat or cool the space
+- We have upgraded 90% of the roofing at Hillier Garden Centre Three Legged Cross with 100mm thick insulated panels.
+This will vastly improve the amount of energy required to heat or cool the space.

-- Around 92% of outdoor plants sold in our Garden Centres are British grown, meaning lower transport mileage required to reach our centres and more sustainable plant production.
+- Around 92% of outdoor plants sold in our Garden Centres are British grown.
+This means lower transport mileage required to reach our centres and more sustainable plant production.

 - Our electric, which was the single biggest contributor to our carbon emissions, is now green.
 We have signed a 3-year contract for renewably sourced electric across our entire business.